adrigispen/exercise-todo-app/README.md

 ### Features

+If I'd had more time, I'd have added a few additional features:

-- Edit todo title and description
+- Ability to edit todo title and description
-- Separate inputs for title and description
+- Improved form for createing todos with separate inputs for title and description
-- Support for multiple todo lists
 - Due dates for todos
 - Priority levels
 - Categories/tags

 ### Technical Improvements

+There are also a number of technical improvements I could make, including (but not limited to):

 - Error boundary implementation
 - Loading states/skeleton screens